Last Updated on December 1, 2023 by Justin Thomas

 Walnut can usually be found from more expensive electric guitars.
 Brands that use walnut frequently:

-- Gibson
+• Gibson

-- PRS
+• PRS

 Walnut is a great wood if you are after some ash-like qualities, overall bright and smooth sound with a tight low-end, and good articulation.

-Best Wood for Electric Guitar?
+Which is the Best Wood for Electric Guitar?

 There’s no “best” wood for electric guitar out there for everyone.
 If you craft guitars, you might start to prefer some wood because of its looks and how easy its to work with.
-People who believe that tonewoods affect the sound of the electric guitar can go through this in-depth article and choose which wood fits their taste.
+People who believe that tonewoods affect the sound of the electric guitar can go through our in-depth article and choose which wood fits their taste.
 Also, if you are after specific weight or looks, this guide can be extremely helpful.
 I personally like the looks of quilted maple, walnut, and koa the most(especially the koa, it’s stunning).

 FAQ